-HONOLULU, Aug.
-4, 2015 /PRNewswire/ -- Central Pacific Financial Corp.
-(NYSE: CPF) (the "Company"), parent company of Central Pacific Bank (the "Bank"), announced today the pricing of the previously announced underwritten secondary offering by ACMO-CPF, L.L.C. and Carlyle Financial Services Harbor, L.P. of 5,538,624 shares of the Company's common stock.
-Immediately following completion of the offering, each selling shareholder will no longer beneficially own any shares of the Company's outstanding common stock.
+HONOLULU, March 27, 2015 /PRNewswire/ -- Central Pacific Financial Corp.
+(NYSE: CPF), parent company of Central Pacific Bank (the "Bank"), announced today the pricing of the previously announced underwritten secondary offering by ACMO-CF, L.L.C. and Carlyle Financial Services Harbor, L.P. of 7,605,388 shares of the Company's common stock.
+Immediately following completion of the offering, each selling shareholder will beneficially own approximately 13.5% of the Company's outstanding common stock.
 All of the shares are being sold by the selling shareholders, and the selling shareholders will receive all of the net proceeds from the offering.

-Citigroup and UBS Investment Bank are acting as underwriters for the common stock offering.
+Citigroup is acting as sole underwriter for the common stock offering.

 A shelf registration statement, including a prospectus, with respect to the offering was previously filed by the Company with the SEC and became effective on March 9, 2012.
 A preliminary prospectus relating to the offering has been filed with the SEC.
 The offering will be made only by means of a prospectus supplement and the accompanying base prospectus.
-Copies of the prospectus supplement and the accompanying base prospectus relating to these securities may be obtained when available without charge from Citigroup, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717 (Tel: 800-831-9146) or UBS Investment Bank, Attention: Prospectus Department, 1285 Avenue of the Americas, New York, NY 10019, or by telephone at (888) 827-7275.
+Copies of the prospectus supplement and the accompanying prospectus relating to these securities may be obtained when available without charge from Citigroup, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717 or by calling (800)831-9146.